invoiceninja/invoiceninja.github.io/source/docs/api/clients.md

 ### Endpoints
 <x-container>
 <x-section>
-The client object allows you to interact with clients and their contacts.
+The clients endpoint allows you to interact with clients and their contacts.
 </x-section>
 <x-section>
 Endpoints